Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-However, the \kkt{} attack has some drawbacks: \begin{enumerate} \item The \kkt{} attack relies on the convexity of the optimization problem \refeqn{kkt-opt-svm}, which is a stronger condition than generally requiring that the model loss be convex.
-The \inf{} attack is more generally applicable. \item Our current method of generating decoy parameters (\refalg{decoy}) does not take into account any defenses, so it could fail at generating good decoy parameters that are achievable under more sophisticated defenses. \item Finally, as with the \inf{} attack, our current implementation of the \kkt{} attack requires grid-searching over the ratio of positive to negative points.
-This quickly becomes infeasible in multi-class settings (though gradient descent on the class balance could still be effective). \end{enumerate}
+\paragraph{Evading the \Loss{} defense.} Defenses like the \Loss{} defense have feasible sets that depend on the model parameters $\hat\theta$ that the defender learns, which in turn depend on the poisoned points.
+This dependence makes it difficult for the attacker to explicitly constrain their poisoned points to lie within such feasible sets.
+In the \inf{} attack, we relied on concentrated attacks (\refsec{concentrated}) to evade the \Loss{} defense.
+This approach is empirically effective, but it relies to some extent on luck, as the attacker cannot guarantee that its poisoned points will have low loss.

-Note that in some settings, the goal of the attacker can be to make the defender learn some particular target parameters, as opposed to our current attacker goal of increasing test loss \citep{mei2015teaching}.
-The \kkt{} attack offers a direct way of attacking in such situations: set $\thetadecoy$ to the attacker's target parameters.
-This can be significantly more efficient, and less vulnerable to getting stuck in local minima, than the variants of the \inf{} attack that have been used in previous work \citep{mei2015teaching}.
+One advantage of decoy parameters is that they give attackers a computationally tractable handle on parameter-dependent defenses like the \Loss{} defense.
+With decoy parameters, the attacker can approximately specify the feasible set $\sF_\beta$ independently of the learned parameters $\hat\theta$, since we know that if the attack works, the learned parameters $\hat\theta$ should be close to the decoy parameters $\thetadecoy$.
+For example, we can handle the \Loss{} defense by adding the constraint $\ell(\thetadecoy; \xp, \yp) < \tau_{\yp}$ to the feasible set $\sF_\beta$.

-\section{Improved Min-Max Attack}
+\subsection{Improved Min-Max Attack}

-Our third and final attack is the \mm{} attack, which improves on what we call the \mmbasic{} attack from prior work.
-Our \mm{} attack relies on the same decoy parameters introduced in \refsec{kkt}, but unlike the \inf{} and \kkt{} attacks, it naturally handles multi-class problems and does not require convexity of the feasible set.
-Its drawback is assuming that the clean data $\sDc$ and the test data $\sDtest$ are drawn from the same distribution (i.e., that the attacker is performing an \emph{indiscriminate} attack, see \refsecs{problem}{related}).
+Our third and final attack is the \mm{} attack, which improves on what we call the \mmbasic{} attack from prior work \citep{steinhardt2017certified}.
+The \mm{} attack relies on the same decoy parameters introduced in \refsec{kkt}, but unlike the \inf{} and \kkt{} attacks, it naturally handles multi-class problems without a grid search, and it does not require convexity of the feasible set.
+Its drawback is assuming that the clean data $\sDc$ and the test data $\sDtest$ are drawn from the same distribution (i.e., that the attacker is performing an \emph{indiscriminate} attack; see \refsecs{problem}{related}).